-The issue of involuntariness (i) relates to the issue of whether the opponent entered into the agreement "freely" and (ii) incorporates effectively the possible contractual defenses of competency, fraud, misrepresentation, duress and coercion as evidenced by the the agreement or of surrounding facts and circumstances.
-Other relevant factors may be the opponent's understanding of agreement at the time it was executed and whether the opponent had adequate time to consider the terms of the agreement prior to execution.
-See Fullenweider and Rainey, "Litigating Agreements," Advanced Premarital Family Law Course, State Bar of Texas (1988).
+The issue of involuntariness (i) relates to the issue of whether the opponent entered into the agreement "freely" and (ii) incorporates effectively the possible contractual defenses of competency, fraud, misrepresentation, duress and coercion as evidenced by the terms of the agreement or the surrounding facts and circumstances.
+Other relevant factors may be the opponent's understanding of the agreement at the time it was executed and whether the opponent had adequate time to consider the terms of the agreement prior to execution.
+See Fullenweider and Rainey, "Litigating Premarital Agreements," Advanced Family Law Course, State Bar of Texas (1988).